SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 At the start, the GUI will always have one host, which will be the computer hosting the GUI itself.
 Because this computer is still a BATMAN enabled host, we should still be able to retrieve its TQ information and its location data.
 This is what the GUI looks like with no other OpenvSwitch device running `PubSubClient13.py`.

- The top row will determine how you want your destinations to be displayed as.
+ The top row will determine what type your destinations are displayed as.
 You can pick them by clicking on the `ID`, `MAC`, or `IP` buttons.
+Note for the `server` or the machine that is hosting the GUI, it will not have an OpenFlow switch ID and will instead just be `SERVER`.
+The reason is because we did not have the GUI host device running OpenvSwitch as we had it on the same machine as the RYU controller.

  They are also color coded accordingly to their colors.
-Note, I have only
+Note, I have only 25 different colors.
+So, this code as of now can only handle up to 25 `PubSubClient13` and will error out if there are more hosts.
+Please include more colors in the `color_list` global if you want to modify this code to accommodate more destinations.

 After you run `PubSubClient13.py`, they should automatically join the GUI like.